Retrieve Logs from a Data Lake

 7. Click Retrieve.

-Note that an estimate appears at the bottom of this dialog box as you make selections showing the amount of data searched through to complete the retrieval.
-Depending on the amount of data being retrieved, this process can take some time to complete.
+An estimate appears at the bottom of this dialog box as you make selections showing the amount of data searched through to complete the retrieval.
+Depending on the amount of data, the retrieval process can take some time to complete.

 Hint: The Data Lake Preview page also includes the ability to retrieve log data.
 This option lets you preview data to see if it holds information you need before committing to a data retrieval operation.